minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

 Namespace
 ~~~~~~~~~

-The tenant must use its own namespace with no other tenant.
+The tenant must use its own namespace and cannot share a namespace with another tenant.
-MinIO strongly recommends using a dedicated namespace for the tenant with no other applications running in the namespace.
+In addition, MinIO strongly recommends using a dedicated namespace for the tenant with no other applications running in the namespace.

 .. _deploy-tenant-helm-repo: